How Much Do Commercial Real Estate Agents Make & How Is It Earned?

 What Is a Commercial Real Estate Agent?

 One aspect that remains the same between commercial and residential real estate agents is the licensing process.
 As is the case when becoming a real estate agent, the licensing requirements vary depending on the state.
-You need to meet your particular state’s requirements, take and pass Pre-Licensing courses, pass your state exam, and then complete any required Post-Licensing education required of you.
+You need to meet your particular state’s requirements, take and pass Pre-Licensing courses, pass your state exam, and then complete any required Post-Licensing education.

-Since commercial real estate is more data-focused, you may need to be good with numbers and understanding large amounts of data to be successful in this sector.
-You’ll also need an understanding of how leases work to be able to explain them to potential customers.
+Since industrial real estate is more data-focused, you may need to be good with numbers and understanding large amounts of data to be successful in this sector.
+You’ll also need to be familiar with how leases work in order to be able to explain them to potential customers.

 Commercial Real Estate Agent Duties

-Now that you have a basic understanding of what you need to get licensed and the skills to become a commercial real estate agent, what are some common duties of the role?
+Now that you have a basic understanding of what you need to get licensed and the skills to become a commercial real estate agent, what are some common duties in this real estate career?
 Though these duties will differ from agent to agent, here’s a brief list to illustrate commercial real estate duties:

 - Property or business’s valuations